sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 - the terms defined by 'OpenID Connect Core 1.0' [[OpenID.Core]].

 In addition to the above terminology, this profile defines the following terms:
-- "Representation", "eIDAS".
+- "Representation", "Representation Relation", "eIDAS".

 Definitions for these terms as well as for the abbreviations used throughout this specification are listed in the [Glossary](#a-glossary).

 ## Conformance
 As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.

 This profile is based upon the 'International Government Assurance Profile (iGov) for OpenID Connect 1.0' [[OpenID.iGov]] as published by the [OpenID Foundation](https://openid.net/foundation/).
-It should be considered a fork of this profile, as the iGov profile is geared more towards a United States context and the Netherlands towards a European Union context.
+It should be considered a fork of this profile, as the iGov profile is geared more towards a United States context and this NL GOV profile towards a European Union context.

 This specification defines requirements for the following components:
-- OpenID Connect 1.0 Relying Parties (also known as OpenID Clients)
+- OpenID Connect 1.0 Relying Parties (also known as OpenID Clients, or RP)
-- OpenID Connect 1.0 Identity Providers (also known as OpenID Providers)
+- OpenID Connect 1.0 Identity Providers (also known as OpenID Providers, IdP or OP)

 The specification also defines features for interaction between these components:
 - Relying Party to Identity Provider